How should we respond to the RA mortality gap?

 - The other goal of research should be learning to recognize early Rheumatoid Arthritis so that it can be diagnosed at an earlier stage.

-Post blog personal note: I was thinking, it’s not like we hold anyone hostage and make these ransom demands.
+Post blog: I was thinking, it’s not like we hold anyone hostage and make these ransom demands.
 In fact, we are the ones who are held hostage – by RA!
 We feel pretty helpless.
 I also remember that Jesus said our response to the least in our world represents of our response to him.